cert-manager/cert-manager/README.md

 For the common use-case of automatically issuing TLS certificates for Ingress resources, see the [cert-manager nginx-ingress quick start guide](https://cert-manager.io/docs/tutorials/acme/nginx-ingress/).

-For a more comprensive guide to issuing your first certificate, see our [getting started guide](https://cert-manager.io/docs/getting-started/).
+For a more comprehensive guide to issuing your first certificate, see our [getting started guide](https://cert-manager.io/docs/getting-started/).

 ### Installation